Download Author Instructions (PDF)

 Sample format for Major articles

-The discussion section should provide an interpretation and analysis of the results of the study, without repeating information already presented under the Results section.
+The discussion section should provide an interpretation and analysis of the results of the study, without repeating information already presented under the Introduction or Results sections.
 It should relate the new findings to the existing one and include logical deductions.
-Where necessary, the Results and Discussion can be combined.
+The Results and Discussion cannot be combined.

 Articles will be published using two level subheading styles and should not be capitalised.

-and reserved for Abstract, Introduction, Materials and Methods, Observation(s), Results, Species Account, Results and Discussion (or Discussion), Conclusion (if any), Recommendations (if any), Acknowledgement, and Literature Cited.
+Level 1 heading is bold and reserved for Abstract, Introduction, Materials and Methods, Results, Systematics (if any), Discussion, Conclusion (if any), Recommendations (if any), Acknowledgements and Literature Cited.

-.
+Level 2 heading is italic and bold.
 More than two levels of subheading are not accepted.
-The second level can be italicised
+The second level can be italicised and underlined.

-Acknowledgements identify individuals by first name and full surname and do not list titles (Mr. Mrs. Dr. Prof.).
+Acknowledgement: Acknowledgements identify individuals by first name and surname for Major Articles (initials and surname for short communications) and do not list titles (Mr. Mrs. Dr. Prof.).
 Where there is a lengthy acknowledgement surnames can be included followed by initials only.
 The popular institutions should be abbreviated.
-Collecting permits, import/export permits, and Institutional Animal Care protocols must be cited in Acknowledgments.
+Grants and funding, collecting permits, import/export permits, and Institutional Animal Care protocols must be cited in Acknowledgments.

 References in Text: